-I’ve seen cases in one major department store the security staff used radio codes (code 3) as an alert anytime a black shopper came into the area.
-In another store, 90% of the shoplifting apprehensions were of ethnic customers where the store demographic reports only showed a 15% minority customer base.
+I’ve seen cases in one major department store where the security staff used radio codes (code 3) as an alert anytime a black shopper came into the area.
+In another store, 90% of the shoplifting apprehensions were of ethnic customers whereas the store demographic reports only showed a 15% minority customer base.
 And in still another store, sales associates were told by security officers to call them anytime an ethnic minority entered their sales area.

 Shoplifter Profiling: Hiring, Training, Supervision

 During the training phase, new loss prevention personnel should be taught how to observe customer conduct and not base surveillance decisions solely on the race of the customer.
-Supervisors should always be on the lookout for signs of racial prejudice in day-to-day conversation and in written reports.
+Supervisors should always be on the lookout for signs of racial prejudice in day-to-day conversations and in written reports.
 Violations should be addressed swiftly.
 If racial profiling becomes a factor in security staff surveillance and detentions, it’s because store management didn’t care enough to correct the problem or instead chose to ratify the behavior.

 Learn More about Premises Liability Litigation

-Download 113-page eBook written by Security Expert Chris E. McGoey
+Download the 115-page eBook written by Security Expert Chris E. McGoey

 - Security Expert’s Guide to Premises Liability Litigation